magna-nz/Astros-Auction-House/README.md

 # Auction House v2

-Users can create an auction for selling something (right now just a text name of an auction).
+Users can create an auction for selling something (right now just physical auctions).

 Other users can bid on these auctions.

-The auction can end and if reserve is met the winning bidder pays out to the auctionowner.
+The auction can end and if reserve is met the winning bidder pays out to the auction owner.

+Customers funds held in Escrow contract and available to withdraw based on whether they win the auction or reserve is met.

 **ERC721 implementation for NFTs in upcoming release**